Accommodation in South Africa

 Renting property in South Africa is a straightforward process.
-Many people working through an estate agent, but there are also listings in local newspapers and on various websites.
+Many people work through an estate agent, but there are also listings in local newspapers and on various websites.

-Normally, once someone has decided on the area they want to live in, they approach an estate agent based in that area, and inform them of their budget and the kind of place they want.
-The estate agent presents them with different options, and schedules viewings of potential properties.
+Normally, once someone has decided on the area they want to live in, they approach an estate agent based in that area and inform them of their budget and the kind of place they are looking for.
+The estate agent presents them with different options and schedules viewings of potential properties.
 When the applicant sees something they like, they fill out a lease application and wait for it to be processed.

-The applicant may need to prove that their monthly income is at least three times the monthly rent, and will be required to pay a deposit of usually one or two months' rent to secure the deal.
-Leases are typically signed on a one- or two-year basis, although it's possible to rent for a shorter time.
+The applicant may need to prove that their monthly income is sufficient to afford the monthly rent, and will be required to pay a deposit of usually one or two months' rent to secure the deal.
+Leases are typically signed on a one- or two-year basis, although it may be possible to rent for a shorter time.

 The standard of accommodation in South Africa varies in direct proportion to income but is generally quite high.
 On the whole, houses are more spacious than in most European countries, and finding relatively inexpensive properties with big gardens and swimming pools isn't uncommon.
 The South African institution of braaiing (barbecuing) ensures that most properties have some kind of outdoor entertainment area.
 Air conditioning and indoor heating are reserved for the wealthy.